willpiam/elementary-cellular-automaton/ReadMe.md

     python3 Compare.py --all

+The runs flag can be used to specify how many times each program should be run.
+This can be useful when you want to graph the average run time of each program.

+    python3 Compare.py --runs 10

 To graph the results of the runs use the graph flag.
 This will cause the program to graph the results of the runs where the X axis is the number of generations and the Y axis is the run time.

     python3 Compare.py --graph